happysheep0719/Sean-s-Cheat-Sheet/algorithms/graph.md

 #### P6.
 Print all permutations of ([{

 - dfs
-- use stack to determine which right parenthesis to add
+- use stack to determine which right parenthesis to add (because we need to do linear scan)

 ### Generic Tree Search Algorithm (BFS and DFS)